Home > Regions > Due Diligence in China

 Regional expertise

-At Maddocks Insight, we have the linguistic capabilities in Mandarin, Cantonese and English, the research competence and the political and economic expertise to assist our clients with conducting investigative due-diligence research in relation to China, including the mainland, Hong Kong and Macau, as well as Taiwan.
+At Maddocks Insight, we have the linguistic capabilities in Mandarin Chinese, Cantonese and English, the research competence and the political and economic expertise to assist our clients with conducting investigative due-diligence research in relation to China, including the mainland, Hong Kong and Macau, as well as Taiwan.

 Features of investigative DD in China

-Some of the points of concern to keep in mind when performing integrity due diligence in China are: Media coverage -due to political sensitivities in China, frequently red flag issues are not covered in detail by the local media.
+Some of the points of concern to keep in mind when performing integrity due diligence in China are: Media coverage - due to political sensitivities in China, frequently red flag issues are not covered in detail by the local media.
 Therefore, our searches are always backed up by thorough internet and media research including the English language.
-Alternative sources of information - with more than half a billion internet users in China by the middle of 2013, online content in China is not only limited to the media.
-Online forums and micro blogging platforms such as Weibo are valuable sources of information for our open source research and frequently help uncover reputational issues and other red flags.
+Alternative sources of information - with more than 1 billion internet users in China by the end of 2025 and a penetration rate of more than 80%, online content in China is not only limited to the media.
+Online social media platforms such as Weibo, Xiaohongshu and Douyin are valuable sources of information for our open-source research and frequently help uncover reputational issues and other red flags.

 Please contact us today to discuss your due diligence research needs in China.